viamrobotics/docs/docs/tutorials/try-viam.md

 ---

 _Try Viam_ is a way to try out the platform without setting up any hardware yourself.
-You can take over a Viam Rover in our robotics lab for 15 minutes to play around!
+You can take over a Viam Rover in our robotics lab for 15 minutes or more to play around!

 This tutorial will guide you through configuring and controlling the a Viam rover.
 The Viam rover is pre-assembled with a Raspberry Pi microcontroller, two motors, a base, encoders, and a camera.